Imagine that your children could not go to school because they are at risk of being assaulted, kidnapped, or even killed.

 Papua New Guinea

-NJ MED with the support of Colleges, Football Federations, and Clubs, and our World Top 20 Project Network of partners will work towards providing services to the target 112 countries that have not agreed to protect children that attend school.
-By:
+With the support of colleges, football federations and clubs, and our partners within the World Top 20 Project network, NJ MED will work toward providing services to the select 104 countries that have not yet agreed to protect their children who are attending school.
+We will do this by…

-- Getting the 112 countries to agree to sign the Safe School Declaration
+- Obtaining signatures from the select 104 countries for the Safe School Declaration

-- Build a network of local organizations within all 112 countries to participate in the World Top 20 Project.
+- Creating a network of local organizations within all 104 countries to participate in the World Top 20 Project

-- Provide educational materials for children not attending school.
+- Providing educational materials for children not attending school

 More World Top 20 Project Information: